Not every flight for business or pleasure will have you landing down in clear, blue skies where it never rains.

 Airline policies aren’t always as generous and lenient in other countries, though.

 In any case, the size restriction for bringing an umbrella on a plane is the same as the restrictions for carry-on bags.

 This means that an umbrella should fit in your carry-on bag, so won’t count towards your allowance.

-What is the Best Type of Umbrella to Take on a Plane?
+The Best Type of Umbrella to Take on a Plane

 Instead of bringing your huge golf umbrella, the best option is to take a foldable umbrella on a plane.